The Role of Contextual Information in Best Arm Identification: Introduction

 Our setting is a generalization of BAI without contextual information.
 We can use the side information (explicitly or implicitly) at each round.
 There have been limited studies that address pure exploration in contextual bandits. \citet{Tekin2015}, \citet{GuanJiang2018}, and \citet{Deshmukh2018} also consider BAI with contextual information; however, they do not discuss the instance-specific optimality.
+After this study, \citet{Qin2022} also considers a related topic.

-From the causal inference perspective, contextual BAI is closely related to a (semiparametric) experimental design for efficient ATE estimation \citep{Laan2008TheCA,Hahn2011}.
+From the causal inference perspective, contextual BAI is closely related to a (semiparametric) experimental design for efficient ATE estimation \citep{Laan2008TheCA,Hahn2011,Karlan2014,Athey2016,Meehan2018}.
+The goal of efficient ATE estimation by adaptive experimentation is often in choosing the best treatment (arm) via hypothesis testing.
+Therefore, it can be considered as a case where the proposed method should be applied, especially when there are multiple treatments (arms).

-\paragraph{Organization.} The remainder of this paper is organized as follows.
-In Section~\ref{sec:lower_bounds}, we derive the instance-specific lower bounds for contextual BAI for both finite and continuous context cases.
-In Section~\ref{sec:optimal}, for the finite context case, we obtain the optimal allocations for each pair of contexts and actions from the lower bound formula.
-In Section~\ref{sec:trak_stop}, for the finite context case, we describe the details of the sampling, stopping, and decision rules, which are the core of the proposed algorithm, and demonstrate that the algorithm is $\delta$-PAC.
-In Section~\ref{sec:sample_comp}, for the finite context case, we confirm that the sample complexity of the proposed algorithm is asymptotic optimal.
-In Section~\ref{sec:cont_2arm}, we discuss the the optimal sample complexity and algorithm for two-armed Gaussian bandits with continuous contexts.
-Section~\ref{sec:experiments} presents the results of our numerical experiments.